The Process of Collecting and Presenting Evidence in a Grand Jury

 What is a grand jury indictment?

-A grand jury indictment is a formal accusation and a final document that charges a suspect of a crime.
-The suspect is thereafter known as a defendant.
+A grand jury indictment is a formal accusation and a final document that charges an accused of a crime.
+The accused is thereafter known as a defendant.
 The issuance of a grand jury indictment is required for all federal felonies.

 When is a grand jury used?